Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach: Methodology

 For simplicity, we represent all variables as nominal tokens, where each token represents membership to a specific category for each label, but future work may wish to experiment with scalar encodings of some variables.

 We use labels as a general term to describe any input information that can be used by a model to predict an output schedule.
-Labels can be composed of any information related to a schedule, such as the day of the week or weather conditions at the time the schedule occurred, or related to the individual who undertakes the schedule, such as their age, income, or whether they own a car.
+Labels can be composed of any information related to a schedule, such as the day of the week, weather conditions, the age of the individual, their household income, or network information, such as the accessibility of public transport from their home location.

-\subsection{Real Sample Definition}
+\subsubsection{Real sample definition}

 We consider a sample of pairs of schedules \( x \in \mathcal{X} \), where \( \mathcal{X} \) is the space of all possible schedules, and labels \( y \in \mathcal{Y} \), where \( \mathcal{Y} \) is the space of all possible labels.
 These pairs of schedules and labels are drawn from a target joint distribution of schedules and labels \( p(x,y) \), such that we consider our sample to have the same joint distribution as the target, which we refer to as the \emph{real distribution}.
 This distribution describes realised human activity schedules, encompassing both individual preferences and environmental constraints such as accessibility and congestion.